Customer Segmentation: Options Marketers Should Know in 2022

 Table of Contents

-If you’re not practicing customer segmentation in 2021, your business is in trouble.
+If you’re not practicing customer segmentation, your business is in trouble.
 Today’s consumers expect some level of personalization in their marketing – if they aren’t getting it from you, they’ll go somewhere else.

 Personalize the customer experience of your e-commerce site through segmentation and you will retain more customers, as well as increase their customer lifetime value.
-This article will discuss the different customer segmentation options marketers should know in 2021.
+This article will discuss the different customer segmentation options marketers should know.

 What is Customer Segmentation?